Criminal Justice MS

 *Statistics for starting salaries from the Nat’l Assn. of Colleges & Employers (NACE) for Spring 2016 graduates

-During the first year, students select professional electives in a specific area of interest from courses offered within the program, within the college or in any of RIT’s other seven colleges.
+- During the first year, students select professional electives in a specific area of interest from courses offered within the program, within the college or in any of RIT’s other seven colleges.
 Criminal justice faculty offer courses in criminology, law enforcement, law, corrections, management and crime analysis.
-Other areas of study, planned according to individual career goals, may include courses in computer science, management, photography, security and computer forensics.

-· Data analysis - Use of data sites, sources for criminal justice information (including journals, raw data, government sites, and legal sources) and the strategies for analysis of legal cases, original research articles, and data.
-Students also develop the skills needed to create new frameworks for collection of novel data within agencies.
+· Data analysis - use of data sites, sources for criminal justice information (including journals, raw data, government sites, and legal sources) and the strategies for analysis of legal cases, original research articles, and data.

 · Crime mapping – Geographic Information Systems (GIS) – ex: producing hot spot maps to locate specific areas that are of concern to law enforcement, shootings, motor vehicle theft, drug sales, and violence to name a few topics.